Salman-Ahamed/Next.js-TypeScript-Starter-Template/CONTRIBUTING.md

 # How to Contribute 🤝

 Welcome to the Next.js TypeScript Starter Template!
-We’re happy you want to help.
+We're happy you want to help.
 Follow these steps to contribute easily.

 ## Set Up Your Environment

 ### What You Need

 - Node.js (version 18 or higher)
-- Bun (version 1.0 or higher)
+- Package Manager (Bun recommended, or npm/yarn/pnpm)
 - Git

 ### Steps to Set Up